weissec/Oxide/README.md

-# O X I D E
+# XNETNUM
-Pentesting Bash Wrapper
+Pentesting Bash Wrapper to enumerate external services from a list of provided hosts.

-Oxide is a "one-file" highly portable bash script that can be used to perform external vulnerability assessments.
+XNetNum is a "one-file", highly portable bash script that can be used to perform external vulnerability assessments.
 The script works as a wrapper around popular pen-testing tools.

 List of functionalities: